 How to Use Future Fuel’s Salary Paycheck Calculator California

 We made it simple for you.
-Filling out the calculator to get the results is very intuitive.
+Filling out the full-time and hourly paycheck calculator is very intuitive.
 The check date and the state are automatically filled for you.

-Then, you need to insert the gross pay, which is the total amount your employee would earn before taxes and involuntary and voluntary deductions are withheld.
-Don’t forget to select if the gross income method is annual or if you pay it per period.
+Then, you need to insert the gross pay, which is the total amount your employee would earn before tax deductions are withheld.
+Don’t forget to select the gross py method — if the gross income is annual or if you pay it per period.
 Still on the gross pay topic, you will need to insert the Gross Pay YTD, which can be found on your latest pay stub.
 After that, you’ll need to specify the pay frequency and if the employee is exempt from Federal Income Tax, FICA, or Medicare taxes.